mylofi/local-vault/README.md

 import { connect } from "..";
 ```

 You can load any or all of the adapters.
-But you must have at least one adapter defined, and calls to `connect()` must always specify a storage-type that matches one of those loaded adapters.
+But you must have at least one adapter defined, and calls to `connect()` must always specify a storage-type that matches one of the loaded adapters.

 ### Raw Storage Access

 **Local Vault** automatically handles encryption (on write) and decryption (on read) for data being stored in a *vault* (via the methods on a [vault-instance](#setting-up-a-local-vault-instance)).
 For any important data in your application, you should prefer to use this approach to storage.

-However, some bits of data that you need *unencrypted* access to -- for example, reconnecting/unlocking a vault -- would present a chicken-and-the-egg problem if you stored it *in a locked vault*.
+However, some bits of data that you need *unencrypted* access to -- for example, when reconnecting/unlocking a vault -- would present a chicken-and-the-egg problem if you stored that data *in a locked vault*.
 For example, you might store the auto-generated vault-ID, or in a more advanced usage, you might [even store the vault's lock-key](LOCK-KEY.md).
+Clearly, *these bits of data* cannot be encrypted by their own vault.

-Instead of storing/retrieving such data with a vault-instance, you can access the raw underlying storage -- still with a friendly, consistent key-value style API -- using the `rawStorage()` method:
+Instead of storing/retrieving such data within a vault-instance, you can access the raw underlying storage -- with a friendly, consistent key-value style API ([as provided by **Client Storage**](https://github.com/mylofi/client-storage?tab=readme-ov-file#client-storage-api)) -- accessed via the `rawStorage()` method:

 ```js
 import "@lo-fi/local-vault/adapter/idb";